 This easy garlic noodles recipe is super rich and buttery, and is a punch in the mouth of garlic and onion.
-We use wonton noodles here so it’s kinda an asian garlic noodle vibe, but it’s great with just about any kind of noodle or pasta.
+We use wonton noodles here so it’s got an asian garlic noodle vibe, but it’s great with just about any kind of noodle or pasta.

 Each year my family and some friends gets together for an event called ‘crab massacre’.
 At one of these gatherings, a friend prepped an amazing mound of garlic noodles which we weren’t expecting at all.
 We were hooked and now can’t do any seafood boil without whipping up garlic noodles to go with it.

 Our boils are typically Dungeness crab, crawfish or shrimp, but when we run out of seafood, these garlic noodles are so flavorful that I love em with sides of boiled veggies or whatever leftovers are in the fridge.

 This recipe works well with any kind of pasta or noodles, like fettuccine, angel hair, or spaghetti.
 This would be excellent with homemade pasta too.
 I love this with wonton noodles for its softer, silkier texture–the same silky texture of the dumplings in my wonton soup recipe!
 The noodles you pick heavily affect the outcome of this dish, but on the other hand so many will work well so it’s really up to you.

 I’ve been making a lot of fresh pasta with the gf for other recipes (surprisingly simple), which would work perfectly here too.
 Recipe coming up soon, but yeah no problem at all with store bought dried pasta or wonton noodles.